ivop/zmalloc/README.md

 - Size field uses bit 0 to indicate free (0) or in use (1).
 - The free list is enclosed by two sentinels which are always part of free_list but will never be allocated because their size is set to zero.
 This avoids several pointer checks, and results in faster code.
-- All blocks (used and free) can always be traversed, starting from the base of the memory pool, going in forward direction, by continuously adding the block size and the size of the size field.
+- All blocks between the sentinels (used and free) can always be traversed, starting from the base of the memory pool, going in forward direction, by continuously adding the block size.
 - Allocation requests are fulfilled by a first-fit policy.
 If the block found is larger and the remaining area would be big enough to hold a free block, the block is split and the remaining area is reinserted into the free list while its order is maintained.
 - When a block is freed, its upper neighbouring block is checked whether it's free (and hence part of the free list).